Select Page

 1. What is ethical hacking?

-Ethical hacking, also known as penetration testing or white-hat hacking, involves legally and ethically breaking into computer systems, networks, or applications to identify vulnerabilities and weaknesses.
+Ethical hacking, also known as penetration testing or white hat hacking, involves legally and ethically breaking into computer systems, networks, or applications to identify vulnerabilities and weaknesses.

 2. What career paths are available in ethical hacking?